Intel has warned against overclocking non-Alder Lake K (locked) processors. Here’s a critical explanation for the Alder Lake owners.

 While it’s technically possible to overclock a non-K Alder Lake processor using the BCLK unlock feature in the BIOS of some high- and mid-range motherboards, Intel warns against it.
 12, the chip giant said in a statement to Tom’s Hardware.
 Reminding that generation processors are not designed for overclocking, he said:

 “Intel’s 12th-century 19th-century Generation K processors were not designed for overclocking.
 Intel does not guarantee that processors will run beyond their specifications.
-Changing the clock frequency or voltage can damage the lifespan of the processor and other system components, shorten its lifespan, and reduce system stability and performance.”ads one
+Changing the clock frequency or voltage can damage the lifespan of the processor and other system components, shorten its lifespan, and reduce system stability and performance.”

 In short, if you have a processor from the Intel Alder Lake series and want to apply overclocking, you should give up the warranty of your chip and let the system become unstable.
 Perhaps you may even cause damage to the CPU and reduced normal life.